As an Amazon Associate I earn from qualifying purchases.

 Unmanned aerial vehicles have been around for decades, but they have achieved the greatest popularity in recent years with small commercial drones.
 The new so-called FPV (first person view) technology gave us a unique experience of flying and the advancement of GPS systems in drones opened a whole new world for passionate individuals.

 Today, there is a wide range of drones on the market, and they differ in size, design, and properties.
-You just need to visit some popular online stores, where the drones are being sold, and find some ready to use model that best suits you according to its features and price.
+You just need to visit some popular online stores where the drones are being sold and find some ready to use a model that best suits you, according to its features and price.

-Most people do it.
-On the other side, people who like do it yourself projects, enjoy building these devices from scratch.
+Most people will simply buy a drone.
+On the other side, people who like do it yourself projects may enjoy building these devices from scratch.
 If you also like this craft, you can buy drone kits and enjoy piecing them together like a Lego puzzle.

-However, the real challenge is to construct a drone from scratch without using a special kit.
-You would have to find the necessary pieces and imagine the drone structure yourself.
+The real challenge is to construct a drone from scratch without using a special kit.
+This is a complicated project, as you would have to find the necessary pieces and imagine the drone structure yourself.
 So what do you say?
-Are you up for the task?
+Are you up for this task?

-Before you start making this DIY drone, you need to know which components are needed to build it; if you want it to fly, of course.
+Before you start to make this DIY drone, you need to know which components are needed to build it; if you want it to fly, of course.

 Here is a basic list of the components you’ll need in order to build yourself a drone:

-- The frame: there are two possibilities when it comes to a frame for your drone.
-You can make it yourself or buy it in an online store.
+- Frame: there are two possibilities when it comes to a frame for your drone.
+You can make it yourself or buy it in an online store, and for a wide choice of high-quality frames, we suggest checking out our article about best drone frames.
 If you decide to build it yourself, the project is not that difficult, but you’ll need some engineering knowledge and knowledge of the materials you are going to use.
 For instance, you can use metal (something light), plastic, or even wood slats.
 If you opt for a wooden frame, you’ll need a wood board which is about 2.5 cm thick.

 - Propellers: When looking for the propellers, you must find the ones that match the frame of your drone.
 Pay attention to materials – you won’t find wooden propellers, but you must make sure the ones you choose are a good fit.